Ivo Pogorelić

-Ivo Pogorelić (also Ivo Pogorelich; born 20 October 1958) is a Yugoslav-born Croatian pianist.
+Ivo Pogorelić (also Ivo Pogorelich; born 20 October 1958) is a Croatian pianist.
 He is known for his sometimes unorthodox interpretations, which have brought him a sizable following and both praise and criticism from musical experts.
 A musician of wide repertoire, his recordings include works by a variety of composers from the early 18th through 20th centuries.

 Early life

 Pogorelić was born in Belgrade, Yugoslavia, to a Croatian father and a Serbian mother; he became a Croatian citizen after the breakup of Yugoslavia.
 Pogorelić received his first piano lessons when he was seven and attended the Vojislav Vučković Music School in Belgrade until he was 12, when he was invited to Moscow to continue his studies at the Central Music School with Evgeny Timakin.
+He studied alongside the pianist Mikhail Pletnev, with whom he formed a lasting friendship.
 He later graduated from the Moscow Conservatory, where he studied with Vera Gornostayeva and Yevgeny Malinin.
 In 1976 he began working intensively with the Georgian pianist and teacher Alisa Kezheradze, who passed on to him the tradition of the Liszt–Siloti school.
 They were married from 1980 until her death in 1996 from liver cancer.